Richard Widick (IICAT:1/27/18)

 We cannot speak of capital without speaking of labor.

-Thus, when we talk about capitalist colonization of the lifeworld (or simply development), we are always already talking about formation of labor movements.
+Thus, when we talk about capitalist colonization of the lifeworld (or simply [neoliberal] development), we are always already talking about formation of labor movements and/or their emergent conditions of possibility.

-We find it easy to see the linkage, in UNFCCC policy struggles and discourses, between globalization as economic expansion, privatization of social wealth and public goods, consolidation of wealth into class structures that cement political power in their own interests, and a resulting spiral of accumulation.
+We find it easy to see the linkage, in UNFCCC policy struggles and discourses, between globalization as economic expansion, privatization of social wealth and public goods, consolidation of wealth into class structures that cement political power in their own interests, and a resulting upward spiral of accumulation and power.

-But the dialectical other side of this equation, alluded to above, can be more difficult to see.
+But the dialectical other side of this equation, the various resistances, can be more difficult to see.

-Therefore my research, and my work here at IICAT, proceeds by way of committed participatory action, in which I respectfully learn by working to elevate the voices of civil society and help build exchanges between labor and indigenous and environmental movements.
+Therefore my research, and my work here at IICAT, proceeds by way of committed, conflict-seeking participatory action, in which I respectfully learn by working to elevate the voices of civil society and help build exchanges between labor and indigenous and environmental movements.

 With intent to provide much more comprehensive treatment of this subject in the future, here and now we dedicate this section of the page to providing some links through which to start exploring what has variously been called THE BLUE-GREEN ALLIANCE (by those occupying the center left) and THE RED GREEN ALLIANCE (by those on the left).

-The concept of Just Transition and varying uses of the term red-green alliance.
+It will be important to keep fleshing out the concept of Just Transition and the varying uses of the term red-green alliance.

 More will be found on our social movements page.